helen3121433/UCB_NFT_Project/README.md

 1. What types of NFTs are popular in the market or are becoming increasingly popular?
-2. Are there correlations between the different types of NFT buyers and sellers, and its impact on NFT prices?
-3. How is the value of NFT’s measured and predicted using exploratory data analysis of market data and social media interactions
+2. How is the value of NFT’s measured and predicted using exploratory data analysis of market data?

 ## Tools/Modules to use